unstacked-labs/genkit-rshow-starter/instructions.md

 ---

-## Step 3: Add the API Key to Your Project
+## Add the API Key to Your Project

 1. In Firebase Studio, open the **dev.nix** file inside the **.idx** folder.
 2. Find the `env` section and add your API key: